selimslab/selimslab.github.io/_posts/2022-4-12-cognitive biases.md

 24. Influence of Stress (Including Breaking Points)
 25. Tendency to Want to Do Something (Fight/Flight, Intervention, Demonstration of Value, etc.)
 26. Falsification / Confirmation Bias

+---

+All or nothing

+Expectation

+Negativity

+Black filter

+Ignoring positives

+Jumping to conclusions

+Mind reading

+Exaggeration

+Should would sentences

+Labelling

+Taking it personal

+Hedonic adaptation

+Unfit mental models